gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    ]
 ~~~~~~~~~~~

-Finally, the joining node establishes a secure channel with the Group Manager, according to what is specified in the Access Token response and the signalled profile of ACE.
+Finally, the joining node establishes a secure channel with the Group Manager, according to what is specified in the Access Token response and the signalled transport profile of ACE.

 ### 'key info' Parameter {#key-info}